 Who We Are

-Dubbed the “living room of the homeless,” Listening House is a day shelter and community center providing hospitality, practical assistance and guidance to men and women who are disadvantaged, homeless or lonely.
+Dubbed the “living room of the homeless by guests,” Listening House is a daytime drop-in community and resource referral center providing hospitality, practical assistance and guidance to men and women experiencing homelessness, loneliness, and deep poverty.

 People in transition or crisis feel isolated and need a welcoming space where they can feel connected and accepted.
 We strive to create a safe environment that supports people going through change, knowing we are not change-makers and that lasting change must come from within.
 We accept people where they’re at; set expectations for courteous, lawful behavior and help them plan a course forward.

-A basic safety net of services includes hygiene products, clothing, message delivery, telephone use, haircuts, foot care (including socks/shoes/boots) and essential first aide.
-Onsite partner professionals consist of mental and chemical health outreach teams, housing advocates, chiropractic care, medical screening and veteran’s assistance.
+A basic safety net of services includes hygiene products, clothes (including socks/shoes/boots), message delivery, telephone use, and essential first aide.
+Partner professionals consist of mental and chemical health outreach teams, housing advocates, and veteran’s assistance.

 “Coming to Listening House made me feel I’d entered a different dimension because of the eyes of staff and volunteers – Eyes that were open and told you that you were worth something, a valuable member of the human race.”